pmalhaire/making_a_comic/time_and_money.md

 #### Image description

+The panel is splited in 2 by it's dygonal.
+Lenny *upset* is on the phone with Sally *playful*.

 #### Dialogs

-`Sally(playful)` Knowing what you want takes time.
+`Sally` Knowing what you want takes time.
-`Lenny(upset)` Well I have now two problems, no money, and I don’t know what I want.
+`Lenny` Well I have now two problems, no money, and I don’t know what I want.

 ### Panel 15:

 #### Image description

+The panel is splited in 2 by it's dygonal.
+Lenny *angry* is on the phone with Sally *proud of her*.

 #### Dialogs

-`Sally(proud of her)` No money gives you time to ask your self what you want.
+`Sally` No money gives you time to ask your self what you want.
-`Lenny(angry)` I could have found it myself, but you’re wrong because time is money.
+`Lenny` I could have found it myself, but you’re wrong because time is money.

 ### Panel 16:

 #### Image description

+The panel is splited in 2 by it's dygonal.
+Lenny *feeling a bit better* is on the phone with Sally *laughing*.

 #### Dialogs

-`Sally(laughing)` Let’s go for a walk, luckily this time we’ll find a lonely piece of money.
+`Sally` Let’s go for a walk, luckily this time we’ll find a lonely piece of money.
-`Lenny(feeling a bit better)` You’re right, I’d be happy to meet you.
+`Lenny` You’re right, I’d be happy to meet you.